ABA Services by Sophia Catania, M.ADS

 Providing evidence-based, meaningful ABA services for families, so that all children can reach their full potential.

 Sophia received her Honours B.A. in Psychology, Neuroscience and Behaviour from McMaster University in 2013.
-She is in the process of completing her Master of Applied Disability Studies (M.ADS) at Brock University and plans to pursue certification as a Board Certified Behaviour Analyst (BCBA) upon completion in June 2016.
+She completed her Master of Applied Disability Studies (M.ADS) at Brock University in 2016 and plans to pursue certification as a Board Certified Behaviour Analyst (BCBA) in the near future.

 Sophia has been working in the field of Applied Behaviour Analysis since she was introduced to it during her time as an undergraduate student.
 She currently provides IBI and ABA consultation throughout Southern Ontario and 1:1 services in the Waterloo Region, for children and young adults with Autism Spectrum Disorder (ASD) and other developmental or behavioural disorders.
 Her experience includes a variety of settings, including home and centre-based programs, school support, and adult day programs.